Adroiti/docs-for-code-review-tools/TSLint/interface-name.md

-Pattern: Interface name
+Pattern: Invalid interface name

 Issue: -

 ## Description

-Requires interface names to begin with a capital `I`
+By default, requires interface names to begin with a capital `I`.
+Can be also configured to disallow `I` as prefix.

 Rationale: Makes it easy to differentiate interfaces from regular classes at a glance.